Skip to product information

 6. What should a patient expect during an OcuLightRx session?

 During a session, the OcuLightRx device is positioned to deliver light to the eyelids and periorbital area (not directly into the eyes).
-The non-thermal therapy is painless, and patients may feel mild warmth or no sensation at all.
-Sessions are quick, typically 10–15 minutes per eye, and are performed in a clinical setting by a trained professional.
+Non-thermal therapy is painless, and patients may experience mild warmth or no sensation at all.
+Sessions are brief, typically lasting 10–15 minutes per eye, and are conducted in a clinical setting by a trained professional.

 7. Can OcuLightRx be combined with other dry eye treatments?